 In June 2011, the Financial Accounting Standards Board ("FASB") issued revised guidance on the presentation of comprehensive income.
 This revised guidance eliminates the option to present the components of Other comprehensive income ("OCI") as part of the Consolidated Statement of Shareholders' Equity and provides two alternatives for presenting the components of net income and OCI, either: (i) in a single continuous statement of comprehensive income or (ii) in two separate but consecutive financial statements, consisting of an income statement followed by a separate statement of comprehensive income.
 Additionally, items that are reclassified from OCI to net income must be presented on the face of the financial statements.
 Retrospective application will be required and is effective for the Company as of the beginning of 2012.
 In December 2011, the FASB deferred the reclassification requirement of this guidance indefinitely.
-The application of this revised guidance is not expected to have a significant impact on the Company's consolidated financial statements of income and equity.
+The application of this revised guidance is not expected to have a significant impact on the Company's consolidated financial statements, but will result in a change in the presentation of the Company's consolidated statements of income and equity.